What a Monet Painting Taught Me About My Work

 But first, a fun fact.

 So what does any of this have to do with work?
-Everything.

 That little poster on my wall is a visual reminder about the value of two things I try to carry into everything I do.

-Environment.
-We are not just creatures of productivity.
-We long for beauty.
 I see my work of bringing clients' stories to life through intentional, meaningful language as a parallel to this.
-The words we put into the world aren't just functional.
-They're an extension of who we are.
+The words we put into the world aren't just functional; they're an extension of who we are.

 So consider this your encouragement to be persistent in your craft (and a reminder to put something inspiring in your workspace!).